richie-south/mulig/README.md

   // value: value of resolved promise
   // index: index of given array promise is in
   (value, index) => {
-    console.log('promise resolve in order of completion') },
+    console.log('promise resolve in order of completion', value) },
   // called on error
   (error) => {